-Thus, it seems astonishing that one of the fastest growing trends in therapy is the increasingly widespread use of meditation and mindfulness techniques—which, if they’re about anything, are about achieving a kind of inner and outer silence, encouraging a resonant, attentive, empathetic, and calming quiet within and outside of sessions.
-In this Reading Course you learn about the science, theory, and practice of meditation in therapy and its particular power in strengthening the client-therapist relationship.
+One of the fastest growing trends in therapy is meditation and mindfulness—which bring a kind of inner and outer silence, encouraging a resonant quiet within and outside of sessions.
+In Reading Course R140 you learn about the science, theory, and practice of meditation in therapy and its particular power in strengthening the client-therapist relationship.
 Jerome Front explores the neuroscience of meditation and how it can close the old gap between body and mind, self and others—a process that’s the foundation of psychotherapy.
 Molly Layton shows us how mindfulness can reveal the unspoken complexities of a couple’s relationship.
 David Treadway describes the paradoxical “lessons” of meditation for a therapist at a crisis point in his own life.
 Zindel Segal discusses the surprising power of mindfulness as a clinical adjunct in the treatment of depression.

 A Quiet Revolution: Therapists Are Learning A New Way to Be with Their Clients by Jerome Front

 The Soul of Relationship: Where Self and Other Meet by Molly Layton

 Any Day Above Ground: After Recovery, What Then? by David Treadway

 Finding Daylight: Mindful Recovery From Depression by Zindel Segal